 Medical professionals aren’t sure if a malformed cochlea or childhood infection caused Marlee Matlin’s deafness at the age of 18 months, but one thing is for sure -- it didn’t stop her from a becoming a prolific actor.
 At the age of seven, she played Dorothy in "The Wizard of Oz" in a children’s theater company.
 Fifteen years later, in 1986, she won the Academy Award for Best Actress in a Leading Role for her work in "Children of a Lesser God."
 In all, she’s been nominated 14 times for her acting talents and taken home three wins.

 Additionally, Matlin is a published author, having written a children's book series called Deaf Child Crossing as well as the memoir "I’ll Scream Later."
 She also serves as the spokeswoman for the largest provider of TV closed captioning.

-Although Halle Berry is a Type 1 diabetic, a condition that makes her twice as likely to have hearing loss, that’s not why she lost 80% of the hearing in her right ear.
-In 2004 she revealed she lost her hearing when a former boyfriend hit her in the head.
-People who have suffered a traumatic brain injury (TBI), such as a concussion, may experience damage to the ear and the auditory pathways that lead to the brain.
+As described in People Magazine, Halle Berry lost her hearing in one ear when a former boyfriend hit her in the head.
+Traumatic brain injury (TBI), such as a concussion, can indeed damage the ear and the auditory pathways that lead to the brain.

 Berry, a Cleveland native and former pageant queen, parlayed her work as a model into a successful career as an actress on television and in the movies.
 Among her 44 wins include an Academy Award for Best Actress in a Leading Role for her role as a grieving mother in "Monster’s Ball" (2002) and a Primetime Emmy as the Outstanding Lead Actress in a Miniseries or Movie for portraying Dorothy Dandridge in "Introducing Dorothy Dandridge" (2000).